Welcome to the Walgreens International Pharmacist Resource Center.

 If the individual is currently in another nonimmigrant visa classification (other than H-1B) with another employer, can she start work at Walgreens immediately?

 H-1B status is employer and job specific.
-Before commencing employment with Walgreens, INS must approve a petition filed on behalf of the individual by Walgreens.
+Before commencing employment with Walgreens, USCIS must approve a petition filed on behalf of the individual by Walgreens.
 Please note that the individual must remain employed with her current employer until the new petition has been approved.
 The processing time in this case can take approximately 3-4 months.

 Is there a numerical limit on available H-1B visas?